 I was starting to feel extremely defeated.
 I questioned my products, the pricing, and everything I was doing.
 Until one day I got a notification on Pinterest.

 The notification said I had 101 repins.
-The product, “Have A Nice Poop.”
-I had sales coming in left and right for this product because I decided to try Pinterest for marketing.
+The product, a print that has “Have A Nice Poop” on it.
+Suddenly, I had sales coming in left and right for this product because I decided to try Pinterest for marketing.

 The Problem With Etsy Search Results

-It’s a common problem to rank in Etsy search results.
+It’s a common problem to not rank in Etsy search results.
 Even with fantastic keywords and renewing schedules – in certain flooded markets on Etsy – it’s hard to rank in their searches.
-This of course makes it difficult to get your products in front of the eyes of your potential customers.
-Unless you use Pinterest for Etsy it’s difficult to get to that one sale a day goal.
+This makes it difficult to get your products in front of the eyes of your potential customers.

 What if you could get your product in front of the eyes of potential customers without spending a dime?
 What if there was a platform with over 150 million active monthly users that you could show your products to?
 Does this sound awesome to you?